Summary Judgment Motion Denied When Record Lacks Material Facts Banner Image

 Key Takeaways

 This case confirms that fundamentals matter.
-It serves as an important reminder for legal practitioners to not only adhere to the well-known rules of civil procedure but also the various local rules that have been issued in both state and federal jurisdiction across the country.
+It serves as an important reminder for legal practitioners to not only adhere to the well-known rules of civil procedure but also the various local rules that have been issued in both state and federal jurisdictions across the country.
 Moreover, this case reiterates the importance of providing a complete and efficient review of both the relevant legal standard and factual information to the court.
 In short, this case upholds the cornerstones of litigation.

 For a copy of the decision, please contact Michael O’Donnell at modonnell@riker.com, Matthews Florez at mflorez@riker.com, Kori Pruett at kpruett@riker.com or Shelley Wu at swu@riker.com.